 2. Support for individuals with arthritis

-While mindfulness meditation doesn’t cure arthritis itself, it has showed significant results in the support of patients.
+While mindfulness meditation doesn’t cure arthritis itself, it has shown significant results in the support of patients.

 - psychological distress